traefik-workshops/traefik-microsoft-workshop/module-3/readme.md

 kubectl apply -f module-3/manifests/api-portal.yaml
 ```

-3. Traefik Dashboard should list a new route for api-portal.
-The portal can be accessible using the HOST url defined in the Ingress definition
+3. Traefik Dashboard should list a new route for the api-portal.
+The portal can be accessible using the HOST URL defined in the Ingress definition

    ```bash
    https://demo-portal.traefik.EXTERNAL_IP.sslip.io